liyanage/easy-ipython-notebook/README.md

     ./easy-ipython-notebook.sh

+This will
+- initialize a virtualenv
+- download and install IPython
-This will download and install IPython and some required modules into a virtualenv and launch the notebook feature.
+- download and install some required modules
+- launch the notebook server
+- take you to Safari where you can create a new notebook

+To stop the server, go back to the Terminal and hit Ctrl-C.